djeada/CMake-Examples/README.md

 <h1>Table of contents</h1>

   - [An executable and libraries](https://github.com/djeada/CMake/tree/main/src/ExecutableAndLibraries).
 A simple example with three .cpp files and two .h files, all in the same folder.
   - [Subdirectories](https://github.com/djeada/CMake/tree/main/src/Subdirectories).
-Project with subdirectories, each with individual CMakeList.txt file.
+The project is divided into subdirectories, each with its own CMakeList.txt file.
   - [Exporting and using packages](https://github.com/djeada/CMake/tree/main/src/ExportingAndUsingPackages).
-Export your library as a package and then use it in a completely unrelated project.
+Export the library as a package and include it in an entirely unrelated project.
   - [OpenCV](https://github.com/djeada/CMake/tree/main/src/OpenCV).
-Build a program that uses OpenCV library to read an image, write some text to the image and save it.
+Create a program that reads an image, writes text to it, and saves it using the OpenCV library.
   - Doxygen with CMake.
   - GTest with CMake.
   - Python with CMake.